mhlakhani/mhlakhani-com/content/2023/01/tech-job-market.md

 My goal through the process was to find a place I'd be happy learning and growing for at least 4-5 years, and discover what type of work I wanted to do next (e.g. nonprofit, big company, small company, different industries, management vs engineering, etc).
 So, throughout this process, I applied to a lot more places than I would have done.
 But, hey, as a candidate, we get to interview companies just as much as they interview us, so I decided to use this opportunity accordingly.
 In terms of companies.
 A rough count of the numbers below:

-* There were ~35 companies I tracked on my list (applied to most but not all of these)
+* There were ~35 companies I tracked on my list, of which I applied to 27:
     * I applied online to 14 places, of those I only heard back from 6.
-Referrals matter!
-* I generally get a lot of recruiter spam - but started paying attention now.
-I went through with 4 of the reach outs, 2 of which went pretty far.
     * I used referrals to get help applying at 9 companies.
 I heard back from all of these.
-Referrals really matter.
+Referrals really mattered in terms of getting a response!
+    * I generally get a lot of recruiter spam - but I started paying attention now.
+I accepted 4 of the reach outs, 2 of which went pretty far.
-* I dropped out of the process at 4 companies during the exploratory stage, 3 had no roles open/filled early on in the process, and I dropped out of the process at 3 places after deciding it wasn't a good fit after a few interviews.
+* I dropped out of the process at 4 companies during the exploratory stage, 3 had no roles open/fille their openings early on in the process, and I dropped out of the process at 3 places after deciding it wasn't a good fit after a few interviews.
 * I completed full interview loops at 13 companies and received 11 offers.
 I'm glad I got the rejections I did - it was clear there wasn't a mutual match.

 In the future, I likely won't apply as much.
 Depending on your needs you might have to apply to a similar amount of companies but I don't recommend going through interview loops at this many companies unless you're actively exploring.
 At the same time, since nerves really get to me, calming myself down by lowering the stakes (if I messed up with one company, it's ok, I am applying to a lot of others) *really* helps since you feel less stressed in each  interview.